22 Best Brunch Spots in Philadelphia

 One of our favorite restaurants for any meal, Suraya shines at brunch.
 This upscale Lebanese destination has a light and airy dining room with an expansive garden area that’s ideal on a sunny day.

-The brunch menu combines highlights of the dinner menu like labneh, muhammara, and kebabs with egg dishes, crullers, and other delicious pastries.
+The brunch menu is Taste of Suraya, which currently runs $42 per guest for the entire party.
+The menu combines highlights of the dinner menu like labneh, muhammara, and kebabs with egg dishes and lets everyone try the incredible mezze the restaurant is known for.
+Crullers and other delicious pastries can be added on.

 Valley Green Inn